levimeahan/emfactor/client-core/README.md

 **Actions**

 Call these to trigger actions.
 Check `/actions/index` for a master list of actions.
-You can import three ways

-Individual action
-`import { login } from 'emfactor-client-core/actions'`
-Grouped actions
-`import * as actions from 'emfactor-client-core/actions'`
-`import { actions } from 'emfactor-client-core'`

 **Selectors**